zbb272/js-gravatar-creator-dc-web-career-021819/README.md

 ### Learning Objectives
-This lab is specifically set up to improve your ability to independently break down a larger problem in to smaller, achievable tasks.
+This lab is specifically set up to improve your ability to independently break down a larger problem into smaller, achievable tasks.
 It is up to you to figure out a good approach to tackle this challenge.
 You have been given an end
 goal: a working Identicon generator.
 Your objectives are to:
  - Given an end goal, (a working Identicon generator), identify the steps